handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 4) Follow instructions listed there

 ```
-Example scene 'Point' material should automatically detect URP or surface shader, if it shows pink, please adjust by picking shader manually:
+Example scene 'Point' material should automatically detect URP or surface shader
+If it shows pink, please adjust by picking shader manually:
 1) URP: 'Shader Graphs/Point URP'
 2) Surface: 'Graph/Point Surface'
 ```

-### On-Device Hot-Reload (Live Script reload)
+## On-Device Hot-Reload (Live Script reload)
 There's an addon to this tool - Live Script Reload - that'll allow you to use same functionality over the network in device build, eg:
 - android (including VR headsets like Quest 2)
 - standalone windows

 [Find more details here](https://immersivevrtools.com/redirect/fast-script-reload/live-script-reload-extension)

-**Live Script Reload is using Fast Script Reload as a base asset - documentation is combined, if you don't use Live Script Reload you can skip any sections prefixed with [Live-Reload]**
+**Live Script Reload is using Fast Script Reload as a base asset - documentation is combined, if you don't use Live Script Reload you can skip any sections in this document prefixed with [Live-Reload]**

-### Reporting Compilation Errors
+## Reporting Compilation Errors
-I've put lots of effort to test various code patterns various codebases and also worked with other developers.
-Still - it's likely you'll find some instances where code would not compile, it's easiest to:
+I've put lots of effort to test various code patterns in various codebases.
+Still - it's possible you'll find some instances where code would not compile, it's easiest to:
 1) Look at compiler error and compare with generated source code, usually it'll be very obvious why issue is occuring
-2) Refactor problematic part (look at limitations as they'll explain how)
+2) Refactor problematic part (look at limitations section as they'll explain how)
 3) Let me know via support email and I'll get it fixed

 ## Executing custom code on hot reload